autonity/docs.autonity.org/oracle/install-oracle/index.md

     git clone git@github.com:autonity/autonity-oracle.git
     ```

-2. Enter the `autonity-oracle` directory and build autonity oracle server.     ```
+2. Enter the `autonity-oracle` directory and ensure you are building from the correct release.
+This can be done by checking out the Release Tag in a branch:

+    ```bash
+    git checkout tags/v0.2.4 -b v0.2.4
+    ```
+3. Build autonity oracle server:

+    ```bash
+    make autoracle
+    ```

     This will build the executable (`./build/bin/autoracle`) and create a subdirectory containing data source plugins packaged in the release (`./build/bin/plugins/`).

     <!-- Adjust the `make` command according to the testnet you are connecting to. -->

-    If connecting to Piccadilly Testnet, run:
+    If connecting to Bakerloo Testnet, run:

     ```bash
     cd autonity-oracle
-    make autoracle
+    make autoracle-bakerloo
     ```

 3. (Optional) Add data source plugins.
 Navigate to the `plugins` sub-directory of your working directory and add sub-directories for additional plugins you are installing.
 See [Installing data source plugins](/oracle/install-oracle/#install-plugin).